 There’s good news for individuals, especially high-earners, seeking to save hefty sums for their golden years.

-Self-employed 401(k)s, sometimes called solo or individual 401(k)s, let you contribute more money than other tax-sheltered retirement accounts -- up to $50,000, depending on your age and income.
+Self-employed 401(k)s, sometimes called one-participant, solo or uni-k 401(k)s, let you contribute more money than other tax-sheltered retirement accounts — up to $57,500, depending on your age and income.

 Self-employed 401(k) at a glance

 - Higher contribution limits at same income levels than with other retirement accounts, but up to an annual maximum total of $57,500, depending on age and income.